UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 3. edge extraction
 4. network organization

 These steps must be executed sequentially, starting with the "energy" step.
-The graphical curator interface opens after the vertex and edge steps.
-The input image and parameter syntax is found in the [documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation).
+The graphical curator interface opens after the vertex and edge steps by default as described in the [documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation).

+### Tutorial Contents:
 This tutorial demonstrates the use of the graphical curator interface on three large (~1 mm<sup>3</sup>), images of living adult mouse brain microvasculature.
 The three images (**Image A**, **B**, and **C**) are all from the same mouse, approximately the same field of view, and timed 2 weeks apart.

-### Table of Contents:
 - [Vertex Curator](#Vertex-Curator)
   - [Global Threshold Selection](#Global-threshold-selection)
   - [Local Threshold Selection](#Local-Threshold-Selection)